lightning-auriga/process.phenotypes/docs/source/surveycto_integration.md

 - In the dropdown labeled "File format:", select ".csv (default)"
 - Click "Export files"

-### Export the Form Defition Spreadsheet from SurveyCTO
+### Export the Form Definition Spreadsheet from SurveyCTO

 - Navigate to the "Design" tab
 - Select "Download"